Cytnx-dev/Cytnx/Readme.md

     20. [Enhance] add specialization for Tensor iarithmetic with Sproxy.
     21. [Fix] #31 cftcf Mul internal memcpy with wrong unit size.
     22. [Fix] #31 type accessing now partially via Scalar, so no conflict will occur when ovld matvec() gives mismatched input and output type.
+    23. [Fix] Tensor / Storage set element with Sproxy or Scalar is now available.
+    24. [Fix] Lanczos_Gnd on f type accessing now partially via Scalar, so no conflict will occur when ovld matvec() gives mismatched input and output type.

     v0.7.2
     1. [Enhance] Add Tensor.set with Scalar